gashawdemlew/polioImageClassificationAPI/README.md

         - Leverages pre-trained models like Vision Transformers (ViT), ResNet, MobileNet, VGG16, and VGG19.
 - Cloud Integration:
         - Model is deployable on cloud platforms for easy accessibility.

 ---

+## Testing
+To test the model:

+1. Clone the repository and set it up as described in the "How to Use" section.
+2. Use MRI images from the test-data folder or your own data.
+3. Run the application, and view the output to check the detected disease stage.

+---